yuyan-z/COSE-player/README.md

 # COSE-player
 A tool for player [the Airline Game](https://private.lud.io/) automatically.

+Exhaustive search is possible, but it costs to much time.
+Strategy is still needed.

 PS: If you like this program, plz give me a star ⭐

 ## Requirement